wbamberg/idl-reference/docs/nsIFile.md

 Return the result of PR_Open on the file.
 The caller is
 responsible for calling PR_Close on the result.

-@param flags the PR_Open flags from prio.h, plus optionally
-OS_READAHEAD or DELETE_ON_CLOSE.
-OS_READAHEAD is a hint to the
-OS that the file will be read sequentially with agressive
-readahead.
-DELETE_ON_CLOSE is unreliable on Windows and is deprecated.
-Instead use NS_OpenAnonymousTemporaryFile() to create a temporary
-file which will be deleted upon close.

 #### Parameters ####